Keynote Speaker

 Biography

-Cecilia Laschi is best-known for her research in soft robotics, an area that she pioneered and contributed to develop at international level.
-She investigates fundamental challenges for building robots with soft materials, with a bioinspired approach which started with a study of the octopus as a model for robotics.
+Cecilia Laschi is best-known for her research in soft robotics, an area that she pioneered internationally.
+She investigates how to build robots with soft materials, studying the octopus as a model for robotics.
 She explores marine applications of soft robots and their use in the biomedical field, with a focus on eldercare.
-She has worked in humanoid and neuro-robotics, applying brain models in humanoid robots.
+She has worked in humanoid and neuro-robotics, applying brain models to humanoid robots.

-She co-founded the spin-off company RoboTech, in edutainment robotics.
+She founded the IEEE-RAS International Conference on Soft Robotics (RoboSoft) in 2018.
+She co-founded the start-up company RoboTech, in edutainment robotics.

 Dongheui Lee